yumeangelica/yumeangelica/README.md

 ## ${\color{#B86BC6}About\ Me}$

-:woman_technologist: Hi, I'm Angelica, a full-stack web developer specializing in cybersecurity and digital marketing.
-My passions for Japanese culture and music production drive my innovative approach in tech.
+:woman_technologist: Hi, I'm Angelica—a passionate full-stack web developer with a deep interest in **cybersecurity**.
+My journey into programming started in 2020, fueled by my background in Business Administration, **digital marketing**, and **SEO**.
+My unique blend of skills enables me to craft **accessible**, **optimized**, and **secure** web solutions while addressing complex challenges effectively.

-:seedling: I'm committed to continuous learning, always evolving to stay at the forefront of technology and design.
+:seedling: I hold a degree in **Information and Communications Technology** and continuously strive to stay at the forefront of technology by embracing agile practices and ongoing learning.

+When I’m not coding, I enjoy producing music and exploring Japanese culture, bringing creativity and innovation into every aspect of my work.

 ## ${\color{#B86BC6}My\ Portfolio}$

-:sparkles: Explore my <a href="https://yumeangelica.github.io">portfolio</a> to see how I build accessible and effective web solutions tailored to diverse user needs.
-Each project is a showcase of my commitment to innovative design and smart technology.
+:sparkles: Check out my [portfolio](https://yumeangelica.github.io) to see how I build **accessible** and **effective** web solutions.
+My projects reflect experience in software development, studies in computer science, and a degree in **Information and Communications Technology**, showcasing my commitment to **innovative design** and solving real-world challenges.

 ## ${\color{#B86BC6}Let's\ Collaborate}$

-:handshake: Actively looking for opportunities to leverage my full-stack development skills in dynamic environments.
-Interested in collaborating?
+:handshake: I’m actively seeking opportunities to leverage my **full-stack development** skills in dynamic environments.
+If you're interested in collaborating, let’s connect!

-:envelope: Connect with me through my <a href="https://yumeangelica.github.io">website</a> for opportunities to work together or to discuss potential projects!
+:envelope: Reach out via my [website](https://yumeangelica.github.io) to discuss potential projects or opportunities.

 ## ${\color{#B86BC6}My\ GitHub\ Stats}$